duereg/js-algorithms/README.md

 Various problems will be solved to show how to use these basic algorithms and data structures.

-The process of creating this code is documentated [here](http://blog.mattblair.co)
+The process of creating this code was documented [here](http://blog.mattblair.co)